IntensiveCoLearning/trustless-agents/brucexu-eth.md

 -   **Gas Sponsorship**: Since clients don’t need to be registered anymore, any application can implement frictionless feedback leveraging [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702).
 TODO build a demo that use 7702 to sponsor the gas for agent?

 -   **Deployment**: We expect the registries to be deployed with singletons per chain. **Note that an agent registered and receiving feedback on chain A can still operate and transact on other chains.** Agents can also be registered on multiple chains if desired.
 TODO interop or cross chain deployment issue.
-How to archive "an agent registered and receiving feedback on chain A can still operate and transact on other chains?"
+How to archive “an agent registered and receiving feedback on chain A can still operate and transact on other chains?”

 ## Questions: